-Louise Dennis is a Post-Doctoral Researcher in the Logic and Computation group at the University of Liverpool.
+Louise Dennis is a Post-Doctoral Researcher and Knowledge Exchange Support Officer in the Autonomy and Verification Laboratory at the University of Liverpool.
 She is attached to the Centre for Autonomous Systems Technology (CAST) at the University of Liverpool, and the Robotic Autonomy Simulation Laboratory (RASL) at the Virtual Engineering Centre, Daresbury.

 Two satellites cooperate to explore an asteroid field, using a verifiable agent architecture for decision-making.
 An output from the Engineering Autonomous Space Software project.

 Department of Computer Science